cjohansen/dumdom/Readme.md

 Attributes are **not** optional, use an empty map if you don't have attributes.
 Children can be text, components, virtual DOM elements (like the one above), or a seq with a mix of those.

+### `(dumdom.string/render component)`

+Renders component to string.
+Available on Clojure as well, and can be used to do server-side rendering of dumdom components.

+## Changelog

+### Upcoming release

+- Added rendering components to strings
+- Added snabbdom externs that hold up during advanced compilation

+### 2018.12.21

+Initial release

 ## License